 Tuesday, June 3, 2008

-SIFF 2008 Favorite: Shall We Kiss?
+SIFF 2008 Favorite: Emmanuel Mouret's Lovable Shall We Kiss? with Virginie Ledoyen

-A man and a woman meet by chance on the streets of Nantes and spend the evening talking, laughing and getting along famously.
+A man and a woman meet by chance on the streets of Nantes and spend the evening talking, laughing, and getting along famously.
 At the end of the night, the woman declines the man's offer of "a kiss without consequences" - leading into a longer story explaining why it's never possible to indulge your desires without affecting someone else.

 Judith and Nicolas are the best of friends, and completely platonic.
-She enjoys her settled, married life and her job - he struggles to find the perfect girl, but manages to be happy anyway,AePuntil he suggests he might be lacking intimacy, and proposes that they might work out this problem together.
-Cue some of the most honest, heart-breaking and funny scenes I've ever seen about two people trying as hard as they can to not admit they might in love.
+She enjoys her settled, married life and her job - he struggles to find the perfect girl, but manages to be happy anyway until he suggests he might be lacking intimacy, and proposes that they might work out this problem together.
+Cue some of the most honest, heartbreaking and funny scenes I've ever seen about two people trying as hard as they can to not admit they might in love.
 I felt that both stories were perfectly written and casted - I loved the story of the strangers as much as I loved the main focus about Judith and Nicholas.

 I highly recommend, and will definitely be buying this when it's released on DVD.
 As an additional note - there are two other things that I really loved about this film: